chrisant996/vscode-autotrim/README.md

 ## Credits

 This extension is forked from [nathanridley.autotrim](https://github.com/axefrog/vscode-autotrim) v1.0.6, which trimmed trailing whitespace from any line the cursor visited.
 The extension hadn't been updated in about 4 years, and I wanted to only trim trailing whitespace from lines _changed_ by the user.
 Starting from the `vscode-autotrim` extension, I ended up mostly rewriting it, but the underlying data structures are still essentially the same.

+This extension also includes some concepts and code lifted from [shardulm94.trailing-spaces](https://github.com/shardulm94/vscode-trailingspaces).